lingui/js-lingui/website/docs/tutorials/explicit-vs-generated-ids.md

 In conclusion, the choice between these two strategies depends on your project requirements and priorities.
 However, it's important to note that Lingui provides the full range of benefits, especially with generated IDs.

 :::note
-You don't need to worry about the readability of ID's because you would barely see them.
+You don't need to worry about the readability of IDs because you would barely see them.
 When extracted into a PO file, translators would see source string and its corresponding translation, while the IDs remain behind the scenes.

 ```gettext
 #: src/App.tsx:1